petyakostova/Telerik-Academy/README.md

 The course covers topics like **DOM**, **jQuery**, **events**, **graphics and animations with HTML5 Canvas** and **templates**.

 ###5.
 JavaScript - OOP
+The JavaScript OOP is about building of low-level user interface.
+The course covers topics like DOM, jQuery, events, graphics & animations with HTML5 Canvas and templates.

 ###6.
 JavaScript - Applications
+The JavaScript Applications course introduces first steps for build web front-end application, using a back-end server (Node.js/Business clouds/etc...).
+The topics covered include HTTP, AJAX (both native and with frameworks), asynchronous paradigms using callbacks and promises and more...